earthly/website/blog/_posts/2021-06-16-git-branching.md

  - git merge
  - source control branch
  - git branch
+excerpt: "Learn about the evolution of git branching strategies, from trunk-based development to GitFlow and beyond.
+Follow the journey of a fictional software company, AshelySoft, as they navigate the complexities of release branches, hot fixes, and continuous integration.
+Gain insights into the benefits and trade-offs of different branching models and discover how cloud-based workflows have simplified the development process."
 ---

 Some modern development practices are easiest to understand from a historical perspective: things started a certain way, and then steps were added or removed as conditions changed.
 Git branching, for example, is like that.